rizinorg/book/src/tools/rz-bin/tables.md

-# Table API
+# Table Output and Queries

 Rizin generates tables for certain commands, such as `aflt`, `is`, `izz`, and `il`, when they are executed on a file.
 These commands return structured data in the form of tables.

-The Table API is used to process and display this data.
-Using table specifiers, users can sort rows, filter (grep) data, select specific columns or rows, paginate results, and limit the output.
+The table output is used to process and display data.
+Using the table query syntax, users can sort rows, filter (grep) data, select specific columns or rows, paginate results, and limit the output.
 Tables can also be printed in different output formats such as CSV and JSON, or displayed in various textual layouts, including with borders and headers, with headers only, or without headers.

 ## Table Command Syntax

-In Rizin, the help command for table-based commands is `:?`.
+In Rizin, the help command for the table query syntax is `:?`.

 ```text
 Usage: